fangKfang/corgi-merch-stripe/README.md

 1. Go to `/client`
 3. Run `yarn`
 3. Run `yarn start`
-4. Go to http://127.0.0.1:3000/ using Firefox to see your applicaiton.
+4. Go to http://127.0.0.1:3000/ using Firefox to see your application.
 Ensure the CORS Everywehre extension is turned on.

-### Using the sample app
+### Using the app

 1. Select the corgi button you want to purchase
 2. Enter your name and card details